 Search Criteria : United States of America Plano

-Oct 18 - 19, 2019 | CEU 16.00 | USD $1895 | Plano, Texas
+Oct 23 - 24, 2020 | CEU 16 | USD $1,895.00 | Plano, Texas

-Dallas Sleep Retreat: Wasted Days & Sleepless Nights is organized by Sleep Group Solutions and will be held from Oct 18 - 19, 2019 at Cain Watters & Associates, Plano, Texas, United States of America.
-This Conference has been approved for a maximum of 16 CEU.
-Objectives • Undergo a private sleep study using an ambulatory monitor. • Discover which patients in your practice are at risk. • Learn how to physically examine the sleep apneic. • Understand the basics of sleep, helping you communicate more effectively with patients. • Be able to intelligently discuss all snoring and sleep apnea treatment options with patients. • Become familiar with the anatomy and physiology of the airway • Have all of the forms necessary to help with data retrieval and communication with physicians. • Learn how to treat the snorer/apneic in the dental office while making sureyou don't get into trouble. • Discover secrets to market the sleep disorder part of your practice. • Analyze both a home sleep study and a PSG. • Learn technologies for playing the medical insurance game.
-Additional Topics • Sleep-wake cycles • Stages of Sleep • The many disorders/disturbances of sleep • The sleep breathing disorder continuum • Epideminology of sleep victims • Sequelae of obstructive sleep apnes • Items to include on your health history • OSA in children • 13 treatments (and counting) for sleep breathing disorders • Different types of oral appliances for treating the SBD patient • Side effects of appliances • Protocol for your office Additional details will be posted as soon as they are available.
+Dallas Sleep Retreat: Wasted Days & Sleepless Nights is organized by Sleep Group Solutions (SGS) and will be held from Oct 23 - 24, 2020 at Cain Watters & Associates, Plano, Texas, United States of America.
+Accreditation: Type: 16 CEU Course Description: This is a two day weekend course (Friday and Saturday) that consists of 15 hours of lecture and one hour of hands-on instruction with Dr. Kent Smith, Diplomate of the American Board Dental Sleep Medicine (not an ADA recognized specialty) and current President of the American Sleep and Breathing Academy.
+The course will be held at the Cain Watters & Associates facility (20 minutes from DFW Airport).
+Objectives: • Undergo a private sleep study using an ambulatory monitor. • Discover which patients in your practice are at risk. • Learn how to physically examine the sleep apneic. • Understand the basics of sleep, helping you communicate more effectively with patients. • Be able to intelligently discuss all snoring and sleep apnea treatment options with patients. • Become familiar with the anatomy and physiology of the airway • Have all of the forms necessary to help with data retrieval and communication with physicians. • Learn how to treat the snorer/apneic in the dental office while making sureyou don't get into trouble. • Discover secrets to market the sleep disorder part of your practice. • Analyze both a home sleep study and a PSG. • Learn techniques for playing the medical insurance game.
+Additional Topics: • Sleep-wake cycles • Stages of Sleep • The many disorders/disturbances of sleep • The sleep breathing disorder continuum • Epideminology of sleep victims • Sequelae of obstructive sleep apnes • Items to include on your health history • OSA in children • 13 treatments (and counting) for sleep breathing disorders • Different types of oral appliances for treating the SBD patient • Side effects of appliances • Protocol for your office Additional details will be posted as soon as information is available.